 Fox News White House Reporter Mass-Deletes Tweets, Including Alt-Right Conspiracy Theories

-Kevin Corke may be part of Fox News’ supposed “hard-news” operation, but his Twitter feed, often boosting alt-right ringleaders, reads like he belongs on the network’s right-wing commentary side.
+Kevin Corke may be part of Fox’s “hard-news” operation, but his Twitter feed, often boosting alt-right ringleaders, reads like he belongs on Fox’s right-wing commentary side.

 Fox News has long touted the supposed firewall between its “hard news” reporting and its conservative opinions.
 But that line often becomes blurred, as is seemingly the case with White House correspondent Kevin Corke.